cruncher/sparky/README.md

 #### .destroy()

 The nuke option.
 Destroys the data bindings, removes nodes from the DOM and removes any event handlers.
-Also destroys any children.
+Also destroys any child sparkies.

 #### .scope(object)